-As Albertans, we rely on our surface water for our quality of life.
+As Albertans, we rely largely on our surface water for our quality of life.
 This water “supplies our drinking water, drives our industry, supplies our recreation, feeds our groundwater, and grows our crop.
 It maintains fisheries and is essential to Alberta’s biodiversity.”
+Rural residents and some communities rely on groundwater for drinking and day to day activities.

 With all of these critical uses, it would be surprising if any of you went a single day without relying on immediate access to our seemingly endless supply of clean water.
 Despite this, and perhaps because it genuinely seems like we will never run out, you probably think very little about how much water there really is or what is being done to protect it for our future generations.

-Over the years, Alberta’s provincial governments have drafted countless pieces of legislation and policy, some of which have now been in place for over a century and each of which has attempted to determine how best to balance increasing water use with responsible water conservation.
+Over the years, Alberta’s provincial governments have drafted countless pieces of legislation and policy, each attempting to determine how best to balance increasing water use with responsible water conservation.
 Often, these laws and regulations begin with grandiose claims that they will ensure easy access to clean water while also protecting our water sources.

 The Water Risk Atlas, a map that shows water scarcity around the world, is a good visual representation of the availability of water in any given area.
 The image below shows the overall water risk facing our western provinces; Alberta has the largest bright red section.
 Bright red means extremely high water stress levels or areas that are more vulnerable to changes in the climate, periods of drought, or other extreme weather events.
 Click here to go to their homepage.

-Taking a closer look at this photo, you should be able to see that yellow means low risk, orange is medium risk, and red (like the area between Edmonton and Calgary) is high risk.
+Taking a closer look at this photo, you should be able to see that yellow means low risk, orange is medium risk, and red (like the area south of Edmonton) is high risk.
 Most of central and southern Alberta is considered to be at medium risk.

 Even beyond our provincial borders and in areas that are not quite as high-risk for water scarcity, a 2017 World Wildlife Fund Canada Study found that each of Canada’s 25 major watersheds is facing multiple environmental threats, affecting both their quality and quantity.
 They also found that there is little being done to fix this.